-You don’t need to add this chocolate sauce drizzle, but of course I did.
-I’m a lover of chocolate ya know.
+You don't need to add a sugar-free chocolate sauce drizzle, but of course I did.
+I'm a lover of chocolate ya know.

-As far as losing weight and eating peanut butter and chocolate like this fudge, well, if you can handle two pieces a day without overindulging in more than that than by all means knock yourself out.
+As far as losing weight and eating peanut butter and chocolate like this fudge, well, the hardest part is if you can handle a piece a day without overindulging in more than that, then by all means knock yourself out.

 Or just enjoy some on the weekend for a little indulgence.
 Whatever makes you happy friends.

-But for only 2.6 grams of net carbs and a good amount of healthy fat from the coconut oil and peanut butter, just 2 pieces will be completely satisfying.
+But for only 3 grams of net carbs and a good amount of healthy fat from the coconut oil and peanut butter, just a piece will be completely satisfying.

-And you will be smiling and thanking me in each creamy bite!
+And you will be smiling and thanking me in each creamy fudge bite!

 Nutrition information is without optional chocolate sauce.